Sam3peoplelife/apiforbtc/README.md

 in apiserver sending emails is written but its not working cuz i have problem with pointer with getting Emails from file

-Docker engine error that i cant resolve Newtonsoft.Json.JsonReaderException:
+Docker engine error that i cant resolve

+Problem is in my Windows arm64, that doesnt support Docker engine.
+I tried to open Docker with VM, but got the same error.

+Newtonsoft.Json.JsonReaderException:
 Unexpected character encountered while parsing value: n.
 Path '', line 0, position 0. at Newtonsoft.Json.JsonTextReader.ParseValue()